 1ML17, full-time; 1ML18, part-time

-The mandatory modules address two issues, firstly, to provide students with an in-depth understanding of the core foundational themes in disability law and policy, secondly, to provide students with the necessary research skills to complete their programme of study.
+The mandatory module addresses two issues, firstly, to provide students with an in-depth understanding of the core foundational themes in disability law and policy, secondly, to provide students with the necessary research skills to complete their programme of study.
 The optional modules address law and policy at international and regional level as well as some very topical subjects such as Legal Capacity, Independent Living, and Inclusive Education.

 Students are required to take one mandatory subject.
 Thereafter students may choose five optional modules from the below list.
-Finally, over the summer months, students will complete a Dissertation on a subject of their choosing.
+Finally, over the summer months, students will complete a Dissertation (Minor Thesis) on a subject of their choosing.

 Course and module offerings and details may be subject to change.